-2) Drilled caissons:- A term drilled caissons, foundation pier or sub-pier are interchangeably used by an engineer to denote cylindrical foundation.
-A drilled caisson is largely a compressed member subjected to an axial load at the top and reaction at the bottom.
+The term drilled caissons, foundation pier, or sub-pier are interchangeably used by an engineer to denote cylindrical foundation.
+A drilled caisson is largely a compressed member subjected to an axial load at the top and a reaction at the bottom.

 Drilled caissons are generally drilled with mechanical means.
 Drilled caissons may be of three types.
 They are given below.